Spring3/website/src/content/twitch-auto-points/index.md

 - Works in multiple tabs and windows at the same time.
 - Optimized for performance
-- Only works on twitch websites and gets automatically disabled on other websites
+- Only works on twitch websites
+- Disables itself on other websites
-- No data collection watsoever
+- No data collection whatsoever
 - Updated to work with the latest twitch UI